Wager Mutiny: Commodore Anson's squadron

-The two merchant vessels were (400 tons, 16 men) and Industry (200 tons), and they carried additional stores.
-The squadron also included 470 invalids and wounded soldiers from Chelsea hospital under the command of Lieutenant Colonel Cracherode.
+The two merchant vessels were (400 tons, 16 men) and Industry (200 tons), both carrying additional stores.
+The squadron also included 470 invalids and disabled men discharged from Chelsea hospital under the command of Lieutenant Colonel Cracherode.
 Most of these men were the first to die during the hardships of the voyage.
 Their inclusion in place of regular troops was severely criticized by historian Glyndwr Williams as cruel and ineffective.

+The inclusion of the invalids and marines caused overcrowding.
+For example, the Wager sailed with 250 men, only 105 of whom were crew.